-Typical bloom time: June through October, even in mild winters
+Typical bloom time: June through October, blooms through mild winters

 Here on the North Coast, fuchsias enjoy a nearly perfect climate.
 The Mendocino Coast Botanical Gardens maintains a collection of both species and hybrids.
 Over 50 fuchsias have been planted in the Woodland Garden.
 There is also a lovely display of trailing fuchsias in the Mae E. Lauer Display House.
 Visit the Gardens any time from summer to late fall, even in winter if the weather is mild, to enjoy the fuchsias.
 Blossoms vary greatly in size, color, and shape.
 They range from the size of this letter V to large than the palm of your hand.
 Colors vary from traditional 'fuchsia' to many different combinations of red, lavender-blue, ivory, white, baby pink, pale lavender, deep purple, fiery orange, and warm peach.
 The shapes call for poetic license.
 Long, slender blossoms drip from branches like molten rubies.
 Little ballerinas practice pirouettes, while stately ladies in ruffled crinolines keep watch.
 Trumpets blow and bells peal as puffy clouds float by.
 To enliven the tableau, imagine, among the blooms, jewel-colored hummingbirds hovering to sip nectar.
 Now you know where to turn when your spirits need a lift!